-A native Londoner, Louise’s desire to experience other countries and cultures saw her adopt the life of a global traveller, and one who finds a true connection and inspiration in Nature, whether it be sleeping under the stars in California, swimming with dolphins, immersing herself in country living – or in the challenges of mountain-dwelling (in both the Himalayas and the Lake District!)
-She has traversed the Earth, met many people and lived several lives, so it is unsurprising she has distilled these many and wonderful experiences into her music.
+A native Londoner, Louise’s desire to experience other countries and cultures saw her adopt the life of a global traveller.
+One who finds a true connection and inspiration in Nature, whether it be sleeping under the stars in California, swimming with dolphins, immersing herself in country living – or in the challenges of mountain-dwelling (in both the Himalayas and the Lake District!)
+She has traversed the Earth, met many people and lived several lives, so, unsurprisingly, she has distilled these many wonderful experiences into her music.

-Back living on a narrowboat in London and experiencing a brand-new adventure – becoming a mother- Louise set about writing her debut EP “Shooting With Lives” and, true to life, it is infused with the glorious sounds of nature, with geese and boat engines and river life infusing their charms into the recordings.
-Taking her love of eighties pop production, and the era generally, the E.P. is a mix of different production aspects with a lot of references and nods to the decade in terms of being beat-driven but also with a strong sense of melody and arrangement.
+Back living on a narrowboat in London and experiencing a brand-new adventure – becoming a mother- Louise set about writing her debut EP, “Shooting With Lives”.
+True to life, it is infused with the glorious sounds of nature, with geese and boat engines and river life infusing their charms into the recordings.
+Taking her love of the eighties pop production and the era generally, the E.P. is a mix of different production aspects with a lot of references and nods to the decade in terms of being beat-driven but also with a strong sense of melody and arrangement.

-Another nod to the traditional eighties sound is “Solina Ferriane” which is punctuated with in-your-face unapologetically ‘angry’ synths and drums sounds which underscores the divisive subject of this track: Brexit.
+Another nod to the traditional eighties sound is “Solina Ferriane”, which is punctuated with in-your-face, unapologetically ‘angry’ synths and drums sounds which underscore the divisive subject of this track: Brexit.
 Louise adds, “I remember feeling a sense of foreboding in the air, of devastation and loss.
 I felt shock and fear about the division within our country”.
-“Falling in to Blue”, with its sparse reductionist arrangements, also chimes about shock and fear, in its lament on climate change.
+“Falling into Blue”, with its sparse reductionist arrangements, also chimes about shock and fear in its lament on climate change.

-“For Me”is an intriguing exploration of production using everyday domestic objects to create percussive beats, mixed with electronic drums.
-The title track “Shooting with Lives”saw Louise experiment once again with musical production by using her own unique method of multi-layering her own voice to make one ‘note’.
+“For Me” is an intriguing exploration of production using everyday domestic objects to create percussive beats mixed with electronic drums.
+The title track, “Shooting with Lives”, saw Louise experiment with musical production again by using her unique method of multi-layering her own voice to make one ‘note’.
 Thematically, the song is a soul-searching question of the war in the Middle East and its devastating consequences, both for the people there and for ensuing violence and attacks elsewhere in the world.
 Louise asks how innocent children can grow to hurt others in that situation – a theme which also translates to all of humankind engaging in unfathomable conflict across the ages.

-With the “Shooting For Lives” E.P; the well-travelled, talented and versatile Louise Havell not only explores the very form of music production itself, she also fearlessly explores our innate human fears, frailties and conflicts with a true insight and sensitivity.
+With the “Shooting For Lives” E.P., the well-travelled, talented and versatile Louise Havell not only explores the very form of music production itself, she also fearlessly explores our innate human fears, frailties and conflicts with true insight and sensitivity.